Crazy-Crew/CrazyAuctions/README.md

 ## Roadmap

-~~Check our public [trello board](https://trello.com/b/bzQ5TwXo) for our current plans, any bugs and general tracking of the project progress.~~ We don't have one.
+Check our public [trello board](https://trello.com/b/CcPYmsBt) for our current plans, any bugs and general tracking of the project progress.

-Step #1) Have something actually working.

 ## Contributing